 Co-expression gene networks: Utilizing custom perl scripts in combination with WGCNA (clustering program), this work looked at the network position of a gene in relation to rates of evolution across plant species.
-I was a contributing bioinformatician and author for this project.
-The publication for this work is still in preparation.
+I was lead author for this project.
+PDF.

 Whole Enchilada Suite: is a series of programs I wrote in collaboration with other members of the Burke and Rieseberg labs, particularly Sariel Hubner.
 These programs, seven in total, lead researchers through step by step GWAS analysis, including the initial association mapping, capturing the extent of linkage disequilibrium, extracting out geneic information, enrichment tests, and assessing GxE.
 This suite is currently proprietary, but when the information is made public will be located on my github page.